syncfusion-content/ej2-vue-docs/ej2-vue/drop-down-list/getting-started.md

 Syncfusion packages are available at [npmjs.com](https://www.npmjs.com/search?q=ej2-vue).
 To use Vue components, install the required npm package.

-This article uses the [Vue Drop down list component](https://www.syncfusion.com/vue-components/vue-dropdown-list) as an example.
+This article uses the [Vue Dropdown List component](https://www.syncfusion.com/vue-components/vue-dropdown-list) as an example.
 Install the `@syncfusion/ej2-vue-dropdowns` package by running the following command:

 ```bash
 npm install @syncfusion/ej2-vue-dropdowns --save